pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

 (6) [1, 2, 5, 6, 7, 8]
 ```
 **6. Delete**
-$\qquad$ delete operator is used to delete a specific element from the array.
+delete operator is used to delete a specific element from the array.
 If you see the below code the array length is same and it makes the value undefined. this is happening because delete is designed to remove the properties in an object and array is also an object.

 The reason the element is not actually removed from the array is the delete operator is more about freeing memory than deleting an element.
 The memory is freed when there are no more references to the value.